plotly/dash-vtk/docs/REFERENCES.md

   - scalarsType: Float32Array

 Keyword arguments:
+- id (string; optional): The ID used to identify this component.
 - dimensions (list of numbers; optional): Number of points along x, y, z
 - spacing (list of numbers; optional): Spacing along x, y, z between points in world coordinates
 - origin (list of numbers; optional): World coordinate of the lower left corner of your vtkImageData (i=0, j=0, k=0).